 Estimates derived under these definitions rely on the integrity, skill, and judgement of the evaluator and are affected by the geological complexity, stage of exploration or development, degree of depletion of the reservoirs, and amount of available data.
+Use of the definitions should sharpen the distinction between various classifications and provide more consistent resources reporting.
 The resource classification system is summarized in Figure 1 and the relevant definitions are given below.
 Elsewhere, resources have been defined as including all quantities of petroleum which are estimated to be initially-in-place; however, some users consider only the estimated recoverable portion to constitute a resource.
 In these definitions, the quantities estimated to be initially-in-place are defined as Total Petroleum-initially-in-place, Discovered Petroleum-initially-in-place and Undiscovered Petroleum-initiallyin- place, and the recoverable portions are defined separately as Reserves, Contingent Resources and Prospective Resources.
-In any event, it should be understood that reserves constitute a subset of resources, being those quantities that are discovered (i.e. in known accumulations), recoverable, commercial and remaining.

 In this paper, we present for the first time, a classification system for naturally-occurring gas hydrate deposits existing in the permafrost and marine environment.
 This classification is relatively simple but highlights the salient features of a gas hydrate deposit which are important for their exploration and production such as location, porosity system, gas origin and migration path.
 We then show how this classification can be used to describe eight well-studied gas hydrate deposits in permafrost and marine environment.
 Potential implications of this classification are also discussed.